 Conclusion: Can Natural Remedies like Apple Cider Vinegar Shrink Fibroids?

-Various natural remedies for shrinking uterine fibroids exist, both on the internet and by word of mouth.
-Proper medical research has not been conducted for the majority of these natural remedies, which put their efficacy in question.
+Various remedies that claim to shrink fibroids naturally exist on the internet and by word of mouth.
+Proper medical research has not been conducted on the majority of these natural remedies, which puts their efficacy in question.
 And while these remedies are unlikely to cause negative health effects when used in moderation, waiting for a miracle cure to take effect may prolong your journey to finding real fibroid relief from symptoms.
 There are a handful of other fibroid treatments including non-surgical uterine fibroid embolization (UFE) and dietary supplements that do have some clinical evidence to support their use, and we encourage our readers to look into them.

 If you’re seeking immediate relief from your fibroids, you may want to consider seeing a specialist.
 A quick, clinically proven, non-invasive fibroid treatment may help you find relief from your fibroids.